Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 If it doesn't, edit it.
 The design document is a contract.
 Kiro implements what's in the design, so fix it before moving to tasks.

 From the requirements and design, Kiro generates a task list.
-Each task is a discrete unit of work with clear inputs and outputs.
+Each task is a self-contained piece of work.

 Screenshot: A tasks.md file showing completed checkmarks on early tasks and the current task in progress